rakshitsoral/urban-jekyll-template/_posts/2019-08-18-the-definitive-guide-to-google-adwords-for-dummies-2019-edition.md

 Unfortunately, they hung-up your phone.
 Why?
 Because they are too busy to take your call (they often get thousands of phones anyway!).
 After further inquiring, you came to know that you can’t approach Google directly.
 Google came up with a way to screen Advertisers with a screening process which involves bidding and keyword placement strategy (since it manages the overall infrastructure and their main goal is to make the most of Advertisers money).

 So, now you’ll directly compete with Advertisers who wants to advertise at the same lane.
 This is why you need to set the right bid and target the keywords which falls under the same lane.
-You can try bidding on **“Buy branded shirts online”**, **“Buy branded pants online”**, etc.etc.
+You can try bidding on <b>“Buy branded shirts online”</b>, <b>“Buy branded pants online”</b>, etc.etc.

 But remember, there are thousands of advertisers possibly competing for the same keywords so that’s why bid increases when Traffic and competition increases.
 This whole concept of renting a Billboard at a competitive lane and bidding on the right keywords is called as Campaign.